This article is machine translated by Google from Norwegian

 What is behind this radical change of opinion?
 As the reelection of Bush in 2004 indicated, it takes more than scandals to get the American people to change their minds.

-But observers in Washington DC still believe the president's low support and the scale of the recent countless scandals point in the direction of the population being ready for a shift.
+But observers in Washington DC still believe the president's low turnout and the scale of recent countless scandals point in the direction of the population being ready for a shift.
 So do the estimated four million American anti-Bush blogs.

 "In my opinion, we are witnessing the start of a fundamental reorganization of democratic energy and political influence in the world's most powerful democracy," says former New York Times columnist Christopher Lydon.